 Preheat oven to 180°C. Remove pastry from fridge and, unless you’re working on a hot summer’s day, let it stand for a short while, so it’s not rock hard.
 Roll out on a floured surface and use to line a rectangular metal Swiss roll or slice tin, trimming off any excess.
 Mine is 35x25cm.
 Arrange rows of overlapping apple slices over the base.
 Be generous – the pie should be very full with the apple slices standing almost upright.

-In a small bowl with a fork or balloon whisk, mix egg with flour and sugar, then gradually mix in milk.
+In a small bowl with a fork or balloon whisk, mix egg with flour (or almond meal) and sugar, then gradually mix in milk/cream.
 Brush over the apples to moisten them, then pour the rest over.
 Tilt tin to ensure it reaches the corners, then dot the apples with very small pieces of butter and sprinkle lightly with extra sugar.
 Bake for about an hour or until well browned, almost burnt in places, to give it that authentic European patisserie look.
 If liked shake over some extra sugar and serve warm, just as it is, or with cream or ice cream, or both!